Djnirds1984/SULIT-WIFI-by-AJC/README.md

     ```bash
     npm install
     ```
-    > **Note:** You may see errors related to `epoll` or `onoff` during this step.
+    > **Note:** You may see errors related to `rpi-gpio` during this step.
 This is expected if you haven't installed `build-essential` yet.
 The installation will still complete successfully, but the coin slot feature will be disabled.
 See Step 4 for details.

 ---

 ## Step 4: GPIO Coin Slot Integration

 ### 4.1.
-IMPORTANT: About `onoff` Installation Errors
+IMPORTANT: GPIO Module Installation

-The `onoff` package is used for the physical coin slot.
-It is an **optional dependency**.
+The physical coin slot requires a native GPIO module (`rpi-gpio`).
+This is an **optional dependency**.
--   If `npm install` shows errors related to `epoll` or `onoff`, it means the native module failed to compile.
+- If `npm install` shows errors related to this module, it's likely because the required build tools are missing.
--   **The server will still run perfectly fine**, but the coin slot feature will be disabled.
+- **The server is designed to run perfectly fine even if this module fails to install**, but the coin slot feature will be automatically disabled.
--   To fix this, ensure you have installed the build tools from Step 1: `sudo apt-get install -y build-essential`.
-Then, run `npm install` again.
+- To enable the coin slot, ensure you have installed the build tools from Step 1 (`sudo apt-get install -y build-essential`) and then run `npm install` again.

 ### 4.2.
 Physical Connection

 *   Connect the coin acceptor's **GND** to a Ground pin on your SBC.
 *   Connect its **VCC** wire to a 5V pin.
 *   Connect its **Signal** wire to **GPIO7**.
-    *   **Note**: The `onoff` library uses **BCM pin numbering**.
+    *   **Note**: The server uses **BCM pin numbering**.
 On a Raspberry Pi, GPIO7 is physical pin 26 on the header.
     *   If you use a different pin, update the `COIN_SLOT_GPIO_PIN` variable in `server.js`.

 ### 4.3.
 Permissions